Why Introverts May Be Better Leaders for Our Times

-In western society, extroversion is celebrated.
+In western society, extraversion is celebrated.
 The outgoing and enthusiastic nature of a person who gets things done and is a great communicator is considered an asset.
-Much of our public life is dominated by extroverts.
-In fact we’re living in an “extrovert ideal”, in a University of North Carolina study, it was found that 96% of managers and executives display extroverted characteristics.
+Much of our public life is dominated by extraverts.
+In fact we’re living in an “extrovert ideal”.

 Frances B. Kahnweiler, author of The Introverted Leader: Building on Your Quiet Strength, offers five key characteristics of introverted leaders: